William A Gardner

 Brave Frightened New World

 Some years ago I was rolling north on the Toronto Young Street subway after a long day's work updating software at Ontario Hydro.
 It was late in the evening, so late that the subway car I boarded at the center of downtown was virtually empty.
 I was bound for the last stop so it would be a long ride.
 Tired, I sat on the hard seat in a fuzzy trance familiar to most transit riders: a state where your surroundings become no more than an unfocused soft blur.
 Even the frequent screeching of steel wheels on rails fades into nothing.
 In that state little was impinging on my consciousness.
 That is until the sound of shouting broke through the barrier of my mental cocoon.
 It was an angry voice.
-Turning, I saw a young man opposite and a few rows away aiming a strident angry tirade in my direction.
+Turning, I saw a young man opposite and a few rows toward the back aiming a strident angry tirade in my direction.
 It took me several seconds to realize, after looking around and seeing no other person on the car, he was shouting at me.
 I stared at him, initially more curious than afraid.
 I did start to feel a rising concern about being alone on a city subway car at night between stops with a very angry person who had taken a serious dislike for me and might have a weapon.

 "I hate you guys," he was saying.
 "You rich bastards always get what you want.
 You always get the girls with your fancy clothes and cars.
 It's not fair.
 People like me never have a chance.
 We always get screwed."